surlykke/WindowArranger/README.md

 ### Wait

 With the `wait` option you can instruct `WindowArranger` to wait until the windows you want to arrange are present.
-Say you have a selector 'title=Window1' in your config, then WindowArranger will wait until a window matching that is present.
+Say you have a selector `title=Window1` in your config, then `WindowArranger` will wait until a window matching that is present.
 So with:

 ```
 WindowArranger -wait 20 configFile